David Copperfield (1956 TV serial)

-David Copperfield is a 1956 BBC TV adaptation of Charles Dickens's 1850 novel, serialised in 13 episodes.
+David Copperfield is a 1956 BBC Television adaptation of Charles Dickens' 1850 novel, serialised in 13 episodes.

 No recordings of this production are known to exist.

 Although little is known of this version, it is said to have been remarkably similar to the 1966 BBC adaptation made almost a decade later, which was also written by Vincent Tilsley.
 It is also significant for being the first Dickens adaptation by the BBC for television.

 Plot

-For a detailed plot, see David Copperfield (novel).

 Cast

-The series is notable for being the debut television appearance of three actors later to become household names: Robert Hardy, Bernard Cribbins, and Graham Crowden.
+The series is notable for being the debut television appearance of three actors later to become household names: Robert Hardy, Bernard Cribbins and Graham Crowden.

 Archive status

 All thirteen episodes are believed to be lost.
 Broadcast live with pre-filmed inserts for exterior scenes, it is unknown if this serial was ever telerecorded for preservation.
 If it was, the films were most likely junked sometime between 1967 and 1978, when the BBC routinely discarded older programmes to make way for new material.
 It was quite possibly even destroyed due to the later 1966 and 1974 adaptations making it obsolete for rebroadcast.